20 Best YouTube Channels for Back-end and Front-end Engineers

 To finish our front-end list, the last high-five goes to Coder Coder.

 She delivers tutorial videos and career advice to aspiring front-end developers at the beginning of their journey.
-Her beginner-friendly tutorials showcase real-life web pages and application projects from start to finish.
+Her beginner-friendly tutorials showcase real-life web pages and application projects from start to finish, with recent content focusing on practical freelancing advice, modern CSS techniques, and responsive design principles.

 What you can find on her channel are HTML, CSS, and JavaScript tutorials, developer essential tools including Git, code editors like VSCode, and a variety of debugging techniques.
-Her videos will get you through the basics of web development with ease especially if you’re starting out.
+Her recent videos include comprehensive guides on web hosting for freelancers, Sass project setup, and building responsive websites.
+Her videos will get you through the basics of web development with ease especially if you're starting out, with her signature ASMR coding sessions providing a calming learning experience.

 Popular videos to explore: